 - Much of the route is very boggy.
 Make sure you’ve got a good pair of walking boots

-- It would be easy to get lost without some form of navigation.
-Take an OS map with you.
+- It would be easy to get lost without some form of navigation so take an OS map with you.
 Buy OS Landranger maps direct from Ordnance Survey.

 Address and directions map